-You can only do one Specialization or Minor (52 ECTS optional courses; Master cycle = 90 ECTS).
 You have until the end of the first semester (MA1) to choose a Specialization or a Minor and validate the Academic Registration Form (FRAC): http://is-academia.epfl.ch/page-6244-en.html.

 You need to indicate your Specialization or Minor when you validate the academic registration form FRAC (before the start of the second semester).